-Where is the Telluride Via Ferrata route?
+Getting to the Telluride Via Ferrata Trailhead

 The entire route took us about 4 hours, but the total time requirement varies from group to group.
 It all depends on how quickly you move and how many breaks you take along the way.

-Is a Guide Necessary?
+Is a guide necessary?

-I also personally enjoyed getting to know our guide Andrew.
+I also personally enjoyed getting to know our guide, Andrew.
 He’s been guiding in the San Juan Mountains for years and gave us a ton of other tips about cool stuff to see and do in the area.

-- good hiking shoes
+- Good hiking shoes

-- a small daypack
+- A small daypack

-- extra layers (the weather can change rapidly in the mountains around Telluride)
+- Extra layers (the weather can change rapidly in the mountains around Telluride)

-- 2-3 liters of water (I recommend a hydration reservoir so you can drink water hands free)
+- 2-3 liters of water (I recommend a hydration reservoir so you can drink water hands-free)